Advertisment

 Although osteoporosis is more common in menopausal women, there are several treatments to prevent it from occurring and halt its progression.
 Talk to your doctor to know more about osteoporosis and it’s treatment.
 It’s important to talk to your doctor about your menopausal symptoms to get the right guidance.

-menopause osteoporosis
+osteoporosis menopause

 Advertisment